yorikvanhavre/FreeCAD-manual/working_with_freecad/preparing_models_for_3d_printing.md

 * In the tree view, drag and drop the two arrays into the project.
 You can reorder the arrays inside the project if needed, by double-clicking it.
 * The project can now be exported to G-code, by selecting it, choosing menu **File -> Export**, selecting the G-code format, and in the pop-up dialog that will open, selecting a post-procesing script according to your machine.

+There are many applications available to simulate the real cutting, one of them that is also multi-platform and open-source, like FreeCAD, is [Camotics](http://camotics.org/).

 **Downloads**

 * The STL file generated in this exercise: https://github.com/yorikvanhavre/FreeCAD-manual/blob/master/files/lego.stl